Forgotten Realms: The Archives - Collection One Game Cover

 • “You and your other three party members are on a quest to kill a big bad evil guy (BBEG), that's all you need to know.”

-The graphics of the game are widely regarded as outdated, reflecting their origins from the early 1990s, yet they are not considered the worst among similar titles from that era.
-While some players appreciate the nostalgic charm and find the visuals acceptable for gameplay, many express a desire for graphical upgrades to enhance the experience.
-Overall, the graphics are seen as basic but serviceable, with some commendation for the accompanying artwork in supplementary materials.
+The graphics of the game are widely regarded as outdated, reflecting their origins from the early 1990s, yet they are not considered the worst among older titles.
+While some players appreciate the nostalgic charm and gameplay experience, many express a desire for graphical upgrades and improvements.
+Overall, the visuals are seen as basic but serviceable, with some commendation for the accompanying artwork in supplementary materials.

 • “Even when playing today, the graphics are not that bad.”